York ceramic fair showcasing local artists taking place in December

 More than 20 artists are taking part in the ceramic fair including one of the co-founders of the group, Sylvia Schroer.

-Sylvia said: “I founded the collective with a group of neighbours, Katie Hill.
+Sylvia said: “I founded the collective with a group of neighbours, including Katie Hill.

 “Katie has a studio at Southlands and also helps organise the upkeep of the beautiful church garden.